San Francisco Bay Area: Sports and recreation

-The Bay Area is home to six professional major league sports franchises: The San Francisco 49ers of the National Football League (NFL) in American football, the San Francisco Giants and Oakland Athletics of Major League Baseball (MLB), the Golden State Warriors of the National Basketball Association (NBA), the San Jose Sharks of the National Hockey League (NHL), and the San Jose Earthquakes of Major League Soccer (MLS).
+The Bay Area is home to five professional major league franchises in men's sports: the San Francisco 49ers of the National Football League (NFL), the San Francisco Giants of Major League Baseball (MLB), the Golden State Warriors of the National Basketball Association (NBA), the San Jose Sharks of the National Hockey League (NHL), and the San Jose Earthquakes of Major League Soccer (MLS).
+A professional women's soccer team, Bay FC of the National Women's Soccer League (NWSL), debuted in 2024, and the Golden State Valkyries will play their first season in the Women's National Basketball Association (WNBA) in 2025.

-In football, the 49ers play in Levi's Stadium and have won five Super Bowls (XVI, XIX, XXIII, XXIV, XXIX) and lost two (XLVII and LIV).
+In football, the 49ers play in Levi's Stadium and have won five Super Bowls (XVI, XIX, XXIII, XXIV, XXIX) and lost three (XLVII, LIV, and LVIII).
+A second NFL team in the Bay Area, the Oakland Raiders, played from 1970 to 1981 and 1995 to 2019 at the Oakland Coliseum; they won the Super Bowl twice during their tenure there.
+The team relocated to Los Angeles from 1982 to 1994 and to Las Vegas in 2020.

-In baseball, the Giants, who play at Oracle Park, have won eight World Series titles, three since relocating to San Francisco (2010, 2012, and 2014) from New York in 1958.
-The Athletics, who play at the Oakland Coliseum, have won nine World Series titles, four since relocating to Oakland (1972, 1973, 1974, and 1989) from Kansas City in 1968.
+In baseball, the Giants play at Oracle Park and have won eight World Series titles, three (2010, 2012, and 2014) since relocating to San Francisco in 1958.
+The Athletics, who played at the Oakland Coliseum, have won nine World Series titles, four in Oakland (1972, 1973, 1974, and 1989).
+The Athletics left Oakland in 2024 and will become the Las Vegas Athletics in 2028 after temporarily playing in the Sacramento area.